florianmaitz/Documentation/README.md

 Reference and documentation Lab usage.

 > [!WARNING] Warning
 > This documentation is currently being updated to a knowledge base.
+We recommend the usage of [[Obsidian]] to read it.

 With this repository we aim to standarize default procedures across experiments, promote adequate usage of the lab devices and resources.